 is a collection of respected, scholarly peer-reviewed publications including law journals, documents, and case studies.
 Legal Collection offers full text for nearly 250 of the world's most respected, scholarly law journals.
 This database provides information centered on the discipline of law and legal topics such as criminal justice, international law, federal law, organized crime, medical, labor & human resource law, ethics, the environment and much more.
 This database is a source for information on current issues, studies, thoughts and trends of the legal world.

-Index, abstracts and full text of articles on LGBT issues.
+Index, abstracts and full text of articles on LGBTQ+ issues.

 provides indexing and abstract coverage of the world's literature regarding Gay, Lesbian, Bisexual and Transgender issues.
-LGBT Life with Full Text covers LGBT-specific core periodicals, core books and reference works, with full text of the most important and historically significant LGBT journals, magazines and regional newspapers.
-LGBT Life covers traditional academic, cultural, lifestyle, and regional publications plus data mined from additional periodicals.
-Other source-types are also represented, such as monographs and reference books, with dozens of full text monographs, as well as grey literature, including newsletters, case studies, speeches, etc. Disciplines covered by LGBT Life include civil liberties, culture, employment, family, history, politics, psychology, religion, sociology and more.
-Documents are described using a specialized LGBT Thesaurus containing over 6,300 terms.
+LGBTQ+ Source covers LGBT-specific core periodicals, core books and reference works, with full text of the most important and historically significant LGBT journals, magazines and regional newspapers.
+LGBTQ+ Source covers traditional academic, cultural, lifestyle, and regional publications plus data mined from additional periodicals.
+Other source-types are also represented, such as monographs and reference books, with dozens of full text monographs, as well as grey literature, including newsletters, case studies, speeches, etc. Disciplines covered by LGBTQ+ Source include civil liberties, culture, employment, family, history, politics, psychology, religion, sociology and more.

 Index, abstracts, and full text for articles and other publications in library and information science and technology.